 Georgia Cancer Summit

-The 2023 Georgia Cancer Summit held on January 31 with the theme, Advancing Cancer Health Equity through Innovation and Partnerships, brought together more than 125 public health professionals, health care providers, health advocates, researchers, and community organizations involved in community-engaged cancer research, control and prevention from across the state of Georgia.
+The 2024 Georgia Cancer Summit was held on January 24 with the theme, Advancing Cancer Health Equity through Innovation and Partnerships, and brought together more than 125 public health professionals, health care providers, health advocates, researchers, and community organizations involved in community-engaged cancer research, control and prevention from across the state of Georgia.